Lucsantosg/CloudLogAnalysis/containers/logging_containers_other_logs.md

 {:pre: .pre}

-# Collecting non-default log data from a container
+# Collecting non-default log data from a container (DEPRECATED)
 {: #logging_containers_collect_data}

-To capture data from non-default log locations inside a container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed cloud  infrastructure, set the environment variable **LOG_LOCATIONS** when you create a container.
+To capture data from non-default log locations inside a container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure, set the environment variable **LOG_LOCATIONS** when you create a container.
 {:shortdesc}

 * Add the **LOG_LOCATIONS** environment variable with a path to the log file when you create the container.
 * You can add multiple log files by separating them with commas.

-## Collecting non-default log data through the Bluemix console
+## Collecting non-default log data through the IBM Cloud console
 {: #logging_containers_collect_data_ui}

 Complete the following steps to collect non-default data through the console:

 1. From the catalog, select **Containers** and choose an image.

-    The list of images that are displayed include images that are provided by {{site.data.keyword.IBM}} and images that are stored in your private {{site.data.keyword.Bluemix_notm}} registry.
+    The list of images that are displayed include images that are provided by {{site.data.keyword.IBM_notm}} and images that are stored in your private {{site.data.keyword.Bluemix_notm}} registry.

 2. Define your container.
 Choose the type, enter a name for the container, select its size, and define other attributes such as IP address details and ports.
 For more information, see [Create and deploy a single container through the {{site.data.keyword.Bluemix_notm}} UI](/docs/containers/container_single_ui.html#gui).